sacha-l/collectables-ethdenver-workshop/README.md

 <!-- slide:break -->

 <img src="assets/wadwc2022-logo.png" alt="qr-code" width="500"/>

+To follow along for this workshop, you'll need **follow the [setup instructions](https://docs.substrate.io/tutorials/v3/create-your-first-substrate-chain/#install-required-packages)** to:

+- Set up you developer environment with Rust
+- Compile a copy of [Substrate's Node Template](https://github.com/substrate-developer-hub/substrate-node-template)

 **Acknowledgements:** thank you to Shawn for the original tutorial, inspired by the [crypto zombies tutorial](https://cryptozombies.io/en/lesson/1/chapter/1).